-For the time being, we will be livestreaming Sunday serves every Sunday at 10am.
-We are requesting that you please stay at home and watch via our livestream via Facebook at www.villagehampden.com/live unless you are part of the worship service.
+For the time being, we will be pre-recording Sunday services and releasing them over Facebook Premiere every Sunday at 10am.
+We are requesting that you please stay at home and watch via our service at our Facebook page or on our website here.

 Midweek Prayer Meeting

 We are hosting weekly church-wide 30-minute prayer meetings over the Zoom app.
 These meetings will include a short devotional, followed by a time for people to pray together—whether silently or out loud.
 Tune in with the details below on Wednesdays 7pm.
 We look forward to praying with you all there!

 Many of our community groups have gone virtual!
 If you haven’t been in the habit of regularly attending a community group, maybe this is the time to hop right in.
 See our current listing here, find a time that works for you, and email the corresponding email contact to get instructions on how to connect online.

 Our church has started a new benevolence fund to help those who are economically impacted during this time.
 If you’d like to give to this fund, you can do so here via PayPal.
 If you would like to apply to this fund, you can do so here with this Google form.